-March 25th Update: Here at IRMS we take the health of our patients and caregivers very seriously.
-As we move toward opening our offices, we are continuing to play our part in reducing the spread of COVID-19, we are moving to all telemedicine appointments for all offices.
-If you must be seen in-person, our dedicated IRMS Nursing Team will be in touch with you directly to guide you to the appropriate IRMS office.
+Here at IRMS we take the health of our patients and caregivers very seriously.
+As we move toward opening our offices, we are continuing to play our part in reducing the spread of COVID-19 while providing our patients the full array of reproductive services.

 We Are Fully Open For Business Across All Offices!